github/docs/content/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.md

 1. Insert your hardware security key into your computer.
 {% data reusables.command_line.open_the_multi_os_terminal %}

-1. Paste the text below, replacing the email used in the example with your {% data variables.product.product_name %} email address.
+1. Paste the text below, replacing the email address in the example with the email address associated with your account on {% data variables.product.product_name %}.

    {% mac %}